three/AndromedOS/README.md

 AndromedOS makes use of the following dependencies:

 - Netwide Assembler (nasm, 2.10.09 tested)
-- GNU Compiler Collection (gcc, 4.8.2 tested)
+- GNU Compiler Collection (gcc, 5.1.0 tested, see cross-compilation)
-- GNU Binutils (binutils, 2.24 tested)
+- GNU Binutils (binutils, 2.24 tested, see cross-compilation)
 - QEMU i386 Emulator (2.0.0 tested, used for running/testing)
 - GNU Debugger (gdb, 7.7.1 tested, used for testing)
 - GNU Make (make, 3.81 tested)